-Other income includes service fee income performed on behalf of related companies over time and the transfer pricing income accrued based on the globally agreed methodology applicable for trading activities.
+Other income includes service fee income for services performed on behalf of related companies.
+Transfer pricing income is recognised based on the globally agreed methodology applicable for trading activities.

 (c) Net losses from trading activities

 Net losses from trading activities include gains and losses from changes in fair value of financial assets and liabilities designated at fair value through profit or loss and derivative financial assets and liabilities.